 If your offer was reliant on you getting a certain grade in a GCSE retake (typically for English or maths), then the university will wait until that result is known before confirming your place.

 This is usually one week after A-level results are published.
-You cannot do anything to speed this process along.
-Phoning the university will not make any difference, you will simply have to wait for the GCSE results before you know for certain that you are going to uni.
+You can't do anything to speed this process up.
+Phoning the university will not make any difference: you will simply have to wait for the GCSE results before you know for certain that you are going to uni.

 If your A-level results do not fulfil the terms of your offer, the university can reject you before waiting for any GCSE results.

-You cannot enter Clearing until your firm and insurance universities have confirmed or rejected your conditional offer(s).
-This can be frustrating since if you do miss out on your GCSE grades and the universities do reject you as a result, you may have missed any possible Clearing places.
+You can't enter Clearing until your firm and insurance universities have confirmed or rejected your conditional offer(s).
+This can be frustrating since if you do miss out on your GCSE grades and the universities do reject you as a result, you may have missed out on Clearing places.

 - Here's what actually happens on A-level results day

 - What are grade boundaries and why should I care about them?